SteeltoeOSS/Documentation/labs/spring-one/exercise2.md

 ## Get Started

-Open `Program.cs` and replace the 3 Steeltoe "Add" statements with the single "all actuators" statement.
+Open "Program.cs" and replace the 3 Steeltoe 'Add' statements with the single 'all actuators' statement.

 ```csharp
 public static IHostBuilder CreateHostBuilder(string[] args) =>